Monday, December 31, 2012

 I could probably babble on about the homemade gifts I made for Christmas or the wonderful books I received as gifts, but I'll save that for a future post.

-Since I didn't have access to their recommended brand of B&G peppers and generally fancy spicier and strong foods, so I substituted peppadew peppers, used fire roasted diced tomatoes instead of regular for more flavor, bumped up the crushed red pepper, added in garlic powder and cayenne pepper and left out the sugar.
+Since I didn't have access to their recommended brand of peppers and generally fancy spicier and strong foods, so I substituted peppadew peppers, used fire roasted diced tomatoes instead of regular for more flavor, bumped up the crushed red pepper, added in garlic powder and cayenne pepper and left out the sugar.

-The Food52 post went on and on about how amazing this sauce was and at first I was slightly skeptical.
-It looked deceptively simple.
-Let me assure youit's worth all the hype!
 So far, my favorite use is to simply dip warm or toasted bread into it, but I've also eaten is three times for breakfast alongside fried or scrambled eggs.
 Another time I spread it on a hot shredded pork sandwich.
-The Food52 gang was not exaggerating when they explained how versatile this dip/sauce is.
+The gang was not exaggerating when they explained how versatile this dip/sauce is.
 You can use it in a myriad of ways.

 I loved it so much that when my friend asked me to contribute a few treats for her older sister's baby shower this past Saturday, this was the first thing I made.